top of page

 During the pandemic when most if not all of our classes were conducted remotely, I had to find a way of upgrading my traditional worksheets to keep students engaged and interested in the online environment.

-I saw a perfect opportunity for this when it came to the topic of matter, kinetic (particle) theory and changing state, a topic which can only benefit students if taught visually.
+I saw a perfect opportunity for this when it came to the topic of matter, kinetic (particle) theory, and changing state, a topic which can only benefit students if taught visually.
 Due to the abstract nature of chemistry, I am always looking for opportunities to make the content more accessible and fun for my students.

 Here are three activities that I use with Google slides ᵀᴹ to engage students with the submicroscopic level of chemistry while helping to improve students' problem-solving skills.

-1. States of Matter and Changing State
+1. Teaching States of Matter and Changing State

 Here is a drag-and-drop activity where students are required to match the physical property with the correct state of matter